Ontological Foundations and Epistemological Perspectives of Salsa Dance as Therapy for Depression in Older Adults

 Commencing a research project is often sparked by the recognition of a significant problem or a gap in existing knowledge that demands attention.
 In my case, the catalyst was my nursing studies in 2011.

 During a placement in an Older Adult's acute psychiatric ward, I observed a troubling lack of activities.
 This personal experience has fuelled my passion for this research, as I understand the challenges many older adults face in these settings.
-Many older adults lead sedentary lives due to physical health challenges, medication side effects, low motivation, and environmental constraints (Radcliffe & Smith, 2007; Ball et al., 2022).
-This sedentary behaviour can have a detrimental impact on their overall health.

 This generated questions and curiosity.